anilzen/anilzen.github.io/content/research/relativistic-perturbations/index.md

 slides: ""
 ---

 Historically, hyperboloidal compactification has been mainly considered by mathematical relativists.
-After the explicit construction of [hyperboloidal scri-fixing](/content/publication/zenginoğlu-2008-hyperboloidal/) and the demonstration of its benefits for [scalar](/content/publication/zenginoğlu-2008-tail/) and [gravitational](/content/publication/zenginoğlu-2009-gravitational/) perturbations, the method has become a useful tool with applications to many areas of black-hole perturbation theory, including the self-force and effective-one-body approaches to the binary black-hole problem.
+After the explicit construction of [hyperboloidal scri-fixing](/publication/2007-zenginoglu-hyperboloidal-scri-fixing/) and the demonstration of its benefits for [scalar](/publication/2008-zenginoglu-scalar-yang-mills-tails/) and [gravitational](/publication/2008-zenginoglu-schwarzschild-perturbations/) perturbations, the method has become a useful tool with applications to many areas of black-hole perturbation theory, including the self-force and effective-one-body approaches to the binary black-hole problem.

-This project includes the following topics:
-- **Astroseismology:** Extend the applications of hyperboloidal foliations to stellar oscillations.
-- **Cosmological perturbations:** Investigate relativistic perturbations of asymptotically de Sitter spacetimes using hyperboloidal methods.
-- **Time-symmetric methods:** Explore the application of unconditionally stable time-symmetric integrators to long-time evolution of black-hole perturbations.
-- **Massive fields at null infinity:** Study the asymptotic behavior of massive scalar fields near null infinity by using hyperboloidal compactification.
+## Recent results

+- **Black-hole oscillations.** With Rodrigo Panosso Macedo, I reviewed the geometric regularization of quasinormal modes in [*Hyperboloidal approach to quasinormal modes*](/publication/2024-macedo-hyperboloidal-quasinormal-modes/) (*Frontiers in Physics*, 2025).
+- **Gravitational-wave extraction.** [*Perturbative Hyperboloidal Extraction of Gravitational Waves in 3+1 Numerical Relativity*](/publication/2025-bernuzzi-hyperboloidal-extraction/) (*Physical Review D*, 2025) uses data from a numerical relativity simulation to drive a perturbative evolution extending to null infinity.
+- **Late-time tails.** Our collaborative study [*Late-time tails in nonlinear evolutions of merging black holes*](/publication/2024-de-amicis-late-time-tails/) (*Physical Review Letters*, 2025) identifies tails in fully nonlinear simulations and compares them with perturbative calculations.

+Our [work on symmetric integration of the Teukolsky equation](/publication/2023-markakis-symmetric-teukolsky-integration/) remains available as a preprint.
+It explores time integration for long evolutions of black-hole perturbations.

+## Open directions

+The broader program includes stellar oscillations, perturbations of cosmological spacetimes, and the asymptotic behavior of massive fields.
+These problems require adapting both the geometry of the slices and the numerical treatment to the fields and boundaries involved.

+For an introduction with executable code, see [*Banging a black hole*](/post/2026/black-hole-gravitational-waves/), which computes gravitational waves from a perturbed Schwarzschild black hole.